Transperineal targeted prostate biopsy

 Book an appointment

-The biopsy will be performed under local anaesthetic so you can eat and drink as normal before your appointment.
-You should continue taking medication as normal before your procedure, however, you may need to stop any blood-thinning medication before your biopsy.
+Both transperineal targeted prostate biopsies and Vector prostate biopsies are performed under local anaesthetic.
+This means you don’t need a general anaesthetic and can leave the centre after your appointment.
+You can also eat and drink as normal before your appointment.
+You should continue taking medication as usual before your procedure.
+However, you may need to stop any blood-thinning medication before your biopsy.
 We’ll discuss this in more detail with you.

 Before performing the biopsy, your consultant will apply a local anaesthetic to the area to reduce any discomfort.
-After checking your prostate is numb, they’ll insert the needle through the perineum and into the prostate.
+Once the area of your prostate is numb, they’ll insert the needle through the perineum and into the prostate.

-Once a small number of samples have been taken, a firm dressing will be applied to the insertion site.
+Once a small number of samples have been taken, a firm dressing or a pad may be applied to the insertion site.
 You’ll be asked to stay in the centre until you’ve passed urine, after which you can go home.

-You should allow around one hour for your appointment, the procedure itself will last 30 to 45 minutes.
+You should allow around one hour for your appointment.
+The procedure itself will last 20 to 45 minutes.

 There are complications that may occur as a result of your biopsy.
 Your consultant will explain all of these before your procedure.